Kattrup: 1561–1700

 In 1561, Kattrup was acquired by Laurits Iversen Serlin in exchange for property elsewhere.
 At the same time, it was granted the status of a manor.
-In 1580, Katrup passed to his sonen Christoffer Lauridsen Serlin.
-On Selin's death, Katrup passed to his son-on-law Rasmus Skade.
-It was later passed down to his son nen Christoffer Skade.
+In 1580, Katrup passed to his son, Christoffer Lauridsen Serlin.
+On Selin's death, Katrup passed to his son-in-law Rasmus Skade.
+It was later passed down to his son Christoffer Skade.
 In 1627, Kuserup belonged to his brother Niels Skade.
-Kyserup was later merged with Katrup,.
-In 1655, Christoffer Skade's heirs' sold Katrup to Axel Juul of Volstrup.
+Kyserup was later merged with Katrup.
+In 1655, Christoffer Skade's heirs sold Katrup to Axel Juul of Volstrup.

-In 1664, Kattrup was acquired by royal treasurer Henrik Müller, He would later become one of the largest landowners in the country.
-In the 1680s, he passed Kattrup to his son Christian Müller who in 1689 ceded it to his brother Frantz Müller.
+In 1664, Kattrup was acquired by royal treasurer Henrik Müller.
+He would later become one of the largest landowners in the country.
+In the 1680s, he passed Kattrup to his son Christian Müller, who in 1689 ceded it to his brother Frantz Müller.
 Frantz Müller died in 1705.

 18th century

 In 1705, Kattrup was sold at auction to Christian Paludan.
-It was later sold first to Bolle Luxdorph Rose and then in 1718 to Hans Philip Bochenhoffer.
-Bochenhoffer was in debt to Marie Juul of Kragerupgaard and he ended up ceding the ownership of the estate to her.
+It was later sold, first to Bolle Luxdorph Rose and then in 1718 to Hans Philip Bochenhoffer.
+Bochenhoffer was in debt to Marie Juul of Kragerupgaard, and he ended up ceding the ownership of the estate to her.
 In 1742, she ceded the estate to her son-in-law Anton Günther Ellbrecht.

 In 1751, Kattrup was acquired by district judge Peder Kraft.
 His widow sold it to Jørgen v.
 Hjelmcrone.
 He ran into economic difficulties and had to sell the estate in 1775.
 The new owner was Major H. Focken.